Resource Page SEO Audit Tool

 Strengthen next-step links

-Link to the tool, checklist, tutorial, related audit pages, and pricing path so the resource page contributes to both discovery and conversion.
+Link to the tool, checklist, tutorial, related audit pages, and pricing path so the resource page contributes to discovery and a clearer next step.

 Frequently asked questions